mattpitkin/lintegrate/README.md

 # lintegrate

-A numerical integration routine that works for the natural logarithm of functions
+A numerical integration routine for when you want to work with the natural logarithm of the function requiring integration.

-This library provides three numerical integration functions, heavily based on the GSL functions, to integrate a function when only its natural logarithm is given, and return the natural logarithm of that integral.
-The two functions are equivalents of the GSL functions:
+This library provides three numerical integration functions, heavily based on GSL functions, to integrate a function when only its natural logarithm is given, and return the natural logarithm of that integral.
+The three functions are equivalents of the GSL functions:
  * [`gsl_integration_qag`](https://www.gnu.org/software/gsl/manual/html_node/QAG-adaptive-integration.html#QAG-adaptive-integration)
  * [`gsl_integration_qng`](https://www.gnu.org/software/gsl/manual/html_node/QNG-non_002dadaptive-Gauss_002dKronrod-integration.html#QNG-non_002dadaptive-Gauss_002dKronrod-integration)
  * [`gsl_integration_cquad`](https://www.gnu.org/software/gsl/manual/html_node/CQUAD-doubly_002dadaptive-integration.html)